kickstartcoding/cheatsheets/kickstart-backend/3-python.md

 Pseudocode

-:   A "rough draft" in fake coding that serves as a middle-ground in the process of converting high-level thought into lower-level code.
+:   A "rough draft", fake code in English which serves as a middle-ground in the process of converting high-level thought into low-level, real programming code

 State diagram

-:   Diagramming what different variables should hold at different times in the execution of your application.
+:   Diagramming what different variables should hold at different times in the execution of your code.

 Scope